Steal Our 5 Cold Email Templates (Inspired by an Email Expert)

 Cold templates are great.
 But, don’t think that they’re exclusively for email.
 How many times have you received a cold message in LinkedIn and it was 5 paragraphs deep?
 I received three this week already!
 Copy and paste this template into LinkedIn Sales Navigator and try it on the most unresponsive prospects.

-4. The CEO's Best Friend Email
+4. CEO's Best Friend Cold Email Template

 When you need to send cold emails to decision makers higher up the Org Chart, you need to change the content of your templates.
 The best path for this is to leverage the organization’s “top dog” and the prospect’s professional aspirations.
 Start by sending this cold email template: